aiman-al-masoud/deixiscript/src/transpile/README.md

 Will require a bit of work.

-The same type of Deixiscript AST can map to different types of Intermediate AST.
+The same type of Deixiscript AST can map to different types of Intermediate ASTs.
 Based on:

 * context (side effect vs non-side effect)
 * context (anaphora, cataphora, deixis)